 All accompanying adults go free!
 We’re delighted to announce that there is NO ENTRY CHARGE for adults accompanying children to Family Book Festival events.
 Please note that all events are ticketed, so remember to put your FREE adult ticket in the basket at the time of booking.

-Check out the Family Book Festival Programme nearer the time!
+Check out the Family Book Festival Programme!

 TV, RADIO & PHOTOGRAPHY